 Further diversification between birds can easily be seen in their legs and feet.
 Birds’ legs and feet are different according to the functions they need to perform.

 Bird’s toes often point forwards and backward.
-Some species of woodpeckers have two that face forwards and two that face backward.
+Some species of woodpeckers have two facing forwards and two facing back.
 This allows them to hang onto the sides of trees easier.

-Most have three facing forward and one pointing backward, but this depends on the species.
+Most have three facing forward and one pointing backward, depending on the species.
 However, some species do not have a backward-facing toe.
 Birds can have 2, 3, 4, or 5 toes.